scala/scala3/docs/docs/reference/new-types/union-types-spec.md

   A & (B | C) =:= A & B | A & C
   ```

-From these rules it follows that the _least upper bound_ (lub) of a set of types
+From these rules it follows that the _least upper bound_ (LUB) of a set of types
 is the union of these types.
 This replaces the
 [definition of least upper bound in the Scala 2 specification](https://www.scala-lang.org/files/archive/spec/2.12/03-types.html#least-upper-bounds-and-greatest-lower-bounds).

 ## Motivation

 The primary reason for introducing union types in Scala is that they allow us to
-guarantee that for every set of types, we can always form a finite lub.
+guarantee that for every set of types, we can always form a finite LUB.
 This is
 both useful in practice (infinite lubs in Scala 2 were approximated in an ad-hoc
 way, resulting in imprecise and sometimes incredibly long types) and in theory
 (the type system of Scala 3 is based on the